p-varmora/WebApp_UI_API_Automation/README.md

 6.Log Out from Menu option of Loan offer Page

-7.Login into the Borrower Account via "https://www.credify.tech/portal/login"
+7.Login into the Borrower Account via url

 8.Borrower logged successfully Into the Portal with valid credentials